Transformation from swimming pool to residential

-Transformation from swimming pool to residential**

 The name Spaardersbad comes from the many people of Gouda who, during the crisis (1933), scraped together just enough money to build an indoor swimming pool.
 Architect Wolter Bakker from the construction firm ‘De Vereenigde Sportfondsenbaden’ designed the building.
 In January 1939 the Spaardersbad was opened, and soon after it became one of the most visited swimming pools in the Netherlands.
 The Spaardersbad has been listed a monument by the Municipality since 1990.
 It has a high historical usage value as Gouda’s first indoor swimming pool, where, over the last 70 years, the Gouda community has learned how to swim.
 Moreover, this building is a rare example of a pre-war indoor swimming pool.

-To obtain light and air, the roof will be opened up, which will then expose the original steel roof construction.
+To obtain light and air after de transformation, the roof will be opened up, which will then expose the original steel roof construction.
 The construction continues inside the residential spaces where it will add a special layer of historical-building value to the interior.

 Wooden boardwalks or bridges will provide entrance to the apartments at the height of the 1st floor (about 3 meters) above the pool.
 At the same height, the apartments will also contain a private veranda with view of the inner garden.
 The living sections of the apartments are situated here on the 1st floor, whereas the sleeping sections are situated one level below.
 Inside the original tiled walls of the pool small openings will be made to let daylight through to the sleeping areas.
-All apartments will also have a private garden.
+All apartments will also have a private garden after the transformation.

 At the spot of the original characteristic chimney, a new glass elevator shaft will be placed.
 On top of this shaft there will be an artistic element that refers to the form and height of the original chimney.